-Equity Tuesday: Wild markets, a neat early-stage round, and the closed IPO window – TechCrunch
+Equity Tuesday: Wild markets, a neat early-stage round and the closed IPO window – TechCrunch

 Hourly

-Hourly provides a software solution for labor tracking and payroll processing, noting industries like construction, service, and light industry on its website.
+Hourly provides a software solution for labor tracking and payroll processing, noting industries like construction, service and light industry on its website.
 If a company has a workforce that gets paid by the hour (the company’s name is a tip-off), Hourly wants to help them keep tabs on the labor, and help them pay for it.

 The startup charges for its tooling on a recurring basis, a regular setup for a modern software product delivered as a service.
 After paying some modest base prices, time tracking costs $8 per employee per month, while its payroll service costs a bit more at $10 per employee per month.
 According to Hourly CEO Tom Sagi, the company may bundle the two services in the future and offer a discount of perhaps 20% for companies that buy both.